Firms To Watch: Energy litigation: oil and gas

 Work highlights

-• Representing Repsol Oil & Gas USA in over 100 individual lawsuits at state and federal court levels, where plaintiffs (combined), seek millions in damages for the alleged misallocation of production and underpayment of royalties in Repsol’s Eagle Ford shale operations for nearly 4,000 royalty owners.
+• Represents Repsol Oil & Gas USA, LLC in over 100 individual lawsuits in state and federal court where plaintiffs, combined, seek millions in damages for the alleged misallocation of production and underpayment of royalties in Repsol’s Eagle Ford Shale operations for nearly 4,000 royalty owners.

 Gibbs & Bruns LLP